After years of taking an annual trip on my birthday, I’m well aware that travel in February comes with some built-in pluses and minuses.

 And the obvious minus: The weather is at its most uncertain.

-I learned that again in a big way this year when my early-February trip to Los Angeles happened to coincide with a massive weather front that brought drenching rain all along the Pacific coast.
+I was reminded of that in a big way this year when my early-February trip to Los Angeles happened to coincide with a massive weather front that brought drenching rain all along the Pacific coast.

 And, it turns out there’s plenty to keep you busy in the “Entertainment Capital of the World,” regardless of the weather.